kredati/cin364f18/alternative.md

 * Maurizio Lazzarato, selections from _The Making of Indebted Man_

 ### Week 12: On Blackness
-* Fred Moten and Stefano Harney, "Blackness and Governance" from _The Undercommons_
+* Fred Moten and Stefano Harney, "Blackness and Governance" and "Debt and Study," from _The Undercommons_
 * Aria Dean, "Notes on Blacceleration"
 * Screening: Boots Riley, _Sorry to Bother You_